 - to help other conservation groups acquire property

-Past donations from this fund have helped The Bruce Trail Conservancy to acquire three more properties, Ontario Nature to add land to the Lost Bay Nature Reserve and to acquire the Sydenham River Nature Reserve, the Thames Talbot Land Trust to acquire the Hawk Cliff Woods property and raresites to acquire a property in the Eramosa River Valley.
+Past donations from this fund have helped The Bruce Trail Conservancy to acquire three more properties, Ontario Nature to add land to the Lost Bay Nature Reserve and to acquire the Sydenham River Nature Reserve, the Thames Talbot Land Trust to acquire the Hawk Cliff Woods property and raresites to acquire two properties in the Eramosa River Valley.

 The Youth Fund is used to support the activities of the WRN Kids club (7 - 12 years), WRN Teens (high school), and other youth projects.
-Each September we sponsor teens to attend the Ontario Nature Youth Summit for Biodiversity and Environmental Leadership.
+Each September we sponsor teens to attend the Ontario Nature Youth Summit.
 We supported UofW Ecology Lab in their hosting of the Grand River Region Envirothon, a team-based competition for high school students.
 The Youth Fund helped pay for the trees that WRN Kids families planted at Laurel Creek Nature Centre.
 This was along the border of "the hole in the donut" where the recent loss of ash trees to pests had left the forest rather thin, and where the proposed development will stress it more.

 Please make your cheque payable to Waterloo Region Nature, and note the intended fund in the memo section of your cheque.
 You may mail your cheque to:

 Waterloo Region Nature

 Kitchener, ON N2M 3W6